-Newsflash: Ironing is boring.
-We all do it, but by gosh, it’s a snooze.
-Of course, walking outside in clothes that look as if they’ve been folded up, stuffed in an envelope, and shipped overseas probably isn’t the mesage we want to send to the world, but it just so happens that sometimes, we simply don’t have the time or the patience to bust out the iron and all its accoutrements.
+Newsflash: Ironing sucks.
+We all do it, but man, is it a snoozefest.
+Of course, walking outside in clothes that look as if they’ve been balled up, stuffed in a small envelope, and shipped overseas probably isn’t the message we want to send to the world, but it just so happens that sometimes, we simply don’t have the time or the patience to bust out the iron and all its accoutrements.

-To that end—since we’re all about tips and tricks that make our daily lives a little easier—we’ve compiled 10 ways to get wrinkes out of clothes—without an iron!
+To that end—since we’re all about tips, tricks and hacks that make our daily lives a little easier—we’ve compiled 10 ways to get wrinkles out of clothes—without an iron!

 1. Use a flat iron.

 Yes ladies, the same device that straightens your hair can also smooth out your clothes—women in the ’60s used to straighten their hair with an actual iron, so this is flipping the script.
 While a flat iron won’t fully smooth a large garment, it’s perfect for getting wrinkles out of a small section, like the collar, the cuffs, or a hem.
 Just make sure you clean it first: You probably don’t want your thermal heat-protectant spray to rub off on your favorite blouse.

 Another great way to remove wrinkles without an iron?
 The dryer!
 Here’s how: Dampen a very small thing—like the toe of a sock, or a small handkerchief—and set your dryer to medium.
 Toss in the dry creased garments and let ‘em spin for about 15 mintes.
 Voila, NMW (no more wrinkles.)

 3. Use a pot.

 One of the oldest tricks in the book to remove wrinkles sans iron is to use a regular metal pot that you’d make pasta in.
 Boil water in the pot, then spill it out.
 From there, use the bottom of the pot as your iron.
 Brilliant!

 4. Use your mattress.